 5.4 Configuration Management

 From a production point of view, setup and change management are two of the most important things.
 It has to do with automating, monitoring, maintaining, controlling, and setting up servers, systems, and high quality software.
 The DevOps approach enables software engineers and operation management staff to optimize the continuous integration and delivery process by making sure that all release processes are set up in the same way.
-Below are a few most best tools of the business world for configuration management:
+Below are a few of the most best tools used in the business world for configuration management:

 Chef: Chef is a configuration management tool that businesses that focus on DevOps use to automate the process of setting up architecture.
 It also helps with managing servers.